Bukolami12/LITA_Class_Documentation/README.md

 ## Data Analysis

-  This is where we include somr basic lines of code or queries or even some of the DAX expressions used during the Analysis;
+  This is where we include some basic lines of code or queries or even some of the DAX expressions used during the Analysis;
   ```SQL
   SELECT * FROM TABLE1
   WHERE CONDITIONS = TRUE